FanDuel promo code: Score $200 in bonus bets on Seahawks-Patriots in 2026 Big Game + $6M Touchdown Jackpot

 Claim the latest FanDuel promo code to receive a $200 bonus for Patriots vs. Seahawks

-With the latest FanDuel promo code, new users receive $200 in bonus bets if their first wager of at least $5 wins when online sports betting on Patriots vs. Seahawks in Sunday's 2026 Big Game.
-The two best defensive teams in the NFL go head-to-head to decide the season's champion when the Seattle Seahawks take on the New England Patriots.
-Plus, you can take advantage of FanDuel's $6 Million Touchdown Jackpot promo.
+With the latest FanDuel promo code, new users receive $200 in bonus bets if their first wager of at least $5 wins when online sports betting on Patriots vs. Seahawks (-4.5) in Sunday's 2026 Big Game.
+Plus, all users can take advantage of FanDuel's $6 Million Touchdown Jackpot promo.
 Click here to claim the latest FanDuel promo code:

 For the full terms and conditions and how to claim the promo, read our FanDuel promo code review.